AresMUSH/aresmush.com/tutorials/install/server-shell.md

 The very first time you log in (using any of the methods described below), you'll use the username "root" and the password that was emailed to you.

 As part of the game installation, it will create an "ares" user and password.
-Use the "ares" user for day-to-day operations and save the "root" user for things that require special permissions.
+This is the one you should use for Ares-related activities.

 {% note %}
-All of the command line tools you use once the game is set up, like starting the game and doing upgrades, are designed to be run as the **ares** user.
-You'll need to either log in as that user or things won't work right.
+Once the game is set up, always use the **ares** user.
+If you try to do Ares things as root, you can mess up your game.
+You can use `sudo` with the ares user if a command (like a server reboot) needs higher level permissions.
 {% endnote %}

 ## How to Connect